cecilkbm/cecilkbm/README.md

   - I believe the best security solutions are the ones that don't get in people's way.

-### 🤝 I’m looking to collaborate on CTFs / Web Dev, DevOps & Security Engineering projects.
+### 🤝 I’m looking to collaborate on CTFs, Bug Bounties/ Web Dev, DevOps & Security Engineering projects.

 ## 📫 How to reach me
 [![My Skills](https://skillicons.dev/icons?i=linkedin&theme=light)](https://www.linkedin.com/in/cecilkbm)